Will it be Malcolm Marx or Kwagga Smith?

 In his absence regular conditioning coach Ivan van Rooyen lead the side, but with defence boss Joey Mongalo also back in his job this week order, it seems, has been restored at Lions head-quarters.

-Mongalo also left the squad during the recent tour of Australasia after being convicted and sentenced by a Sydney court for indecent assault, a charge he has said he’ll appeal.
+Mongalo also left the squad during the recent tour of Australasia after being convicted and sentenced by a Sydney court for indecent assault, a charge he has said

 He has also faced an internal hearing at the Lions and been sanctioned, but will continue in his role as defence boss.